rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 * Ensure it doesn’t take more than 30 minutes (I once took 45 minutes out of 2 hours and not everyone liked that)
 * This exercise also  works well as a warming up (possible combining with introduction described in section 6.1.2) and thus save time on introductions
-* Don’t forget to make fun of the losing team for the remainder of the workshop (for example when you’re saying something like “\[something EA…] can have very counterintuitive results” pointedly look at the losing group with a big smile :D).
+* Don’t forget to make fun of the losing team for the remainder of the workshop (for example when you’re saying something like “\[something EA…] can have very counter-intuitive results” pointedly look at the losing group with a big smile :D).
 * Make sure you’re really sure about the answers ☺ otherwise it will not come across as convincing

 **6.3.2 Applied philosophy (\*\*\*\*)**